mitsuba-renderer/enoki/docs/dynamic.rst

     FloatP&``.
 However, the ``Value`` type is also used for the return value as well as various intermediate computations, which is illegal since these temporaries are not associated with an address in memory.

-The modified version above uses the :cpp:type:`enoki::expr_t` type trait to determine a suitable type that is able to hold the result of an expression involving its argument (which turns ``FloatP&`` into ``FloatP`` in this case).

 With these modifications, we are now finally able to vectorize over the dynamic
 array: